 Profile attributes are either enumerated or not enumerated.

-Enumerated: All possible values are defined in advance.
-For example, a custom attribute that is named Title is enumerated with the possible values Dr., Mr., Mrs., Miss, or Ms.
+Enumerated: All values entered in the attribute are used to create a drop-down list to select from e.g. in segmentation.
+For example, a custom attribute that is named "Title" is enumerated with the possible values Dr., Mr., Mrs., Miss, or Ms.

 To create, edit or remove an enumeration, see Create, Edit, or Delete Enumeration.

 You can add data to profile attributes when you import a file with contact data into Mapp Engage.
 The contact record in the import file must contain an address so Mapp Engage can associate the data with the correct profile.
 Mapp Engage uses different addresses for each channel: email address, mobile number, or mobile app alias.